foglienimatteo/GaPSE.jl/README.md

 GaPSE (Galaxy Power Spectrum Estimator) is a software for cosmological computations written in the [Julia Programming Language](https://julialang.org).

 IMPORTANT NOTE: This is a work-in-progress project!
 As a consequence, currently in this pre-release:
-- it's possible to compute the multipoles ($L=1,2,3,...$) of the effects we'll show next, but some of the Galaxy Number Counts multipoles converge very slowly, so their computation is not still ready.
-The monopoles ($L=0$) computations instead do not give any problem with `quad`;
+- it is possible to compute the power spectrum/correlation function multipoles with L=1,2,3,... of the effects we'll show next, but some of the Galaxy Number Counts multipoles converge very slowly, so their computation is not still ready.
+The monopole (L=0)  computations instead do not give any problem with `quad`;
 - you can't go further than $z \simeq 1.5$;
 - the code functions are well documented; check the github pages website https://cosmofico97.github.io/GaPSE/stable if you can't see correctly the analytical expressions written in the docstrings.
 However, the Two-Point Correlation Functions docstrings of the groups `LD`, `GNCxLD` and `LDxGNC` (see below for explanation) are still missing;
-- few people used this code, so bugs are behind the corner; don't esitate to raise the finger to point out them (see in the section below)!
+- few people used this code, so bugs are behind the corner; do not hesitate to raise the finger to point out them (see in the section below)!
+- if you use this code, please read the [Using this code](##using-this-code) section below

 ## Table of Contents